Juff-Ma/SimpleMSI/README.md

 Almost all other tools for creating MSI packages either:

 1. Are paid and proprietary software
-2. Really complicated and/or have unreadable configuration formats
+2. Are really complicated and/or have unreadable configuration formats
 3. Require you to know a language like C# or JS to script the installer

 SimpleMSI throws all that out the window and changes it to the following: